1. The World's Biggest Antelope

 The eland looks like a blend between a deer and an ox.
 The rugged herbivore, found in southern and eastern Africa, is truly huge.
 Females can weigh a hefty 600 kilograms, but bulls sometimes break the scales at a ton and stand around 1.8 meters at the shoulder.
-The common eland is the continent's second largest antelope and the honour of the biggest in Africa — and the world — goes to the giant eland.
+The common eland is Africa's second-largest antelope while the giant eland the biggest in the world.

 2. They can be Domesticated